Documentation

 should make sure that files are up-to-date before proceeding with

 the action.
-DIR can also be a file and if BRANCHP is specified,
+DIR can also be a file and if BRANCHP is non-nil,

 NAME should be created as a branch and DIR should be checked out

-support branches but does a sanity check, a tree traversal and
+does not support branches but does a sanity check, a tree traversal

 - retrieve-tag (dir name update)